- As low as $128/Night

 Great Location in West Ashley, Charleston SC!
 Screened Porch That Overlooks A Wooded Buffer and Shadowmoss Golf Course!
 Very close to the beaches, airport, and historic downtown Charleston!
 Also, located close to two shopping centers and Wal-Mart shopping center.
 Two hospitals mins away, Bon Secours St. Francis Hospital and The Medical University of South Carolina.
 No owner/host staying or cohabitation while guests are visiting!

-Not the Hyatt, Hilton, or Four Seasons, but economical, modest and clean.
+Not the Hyatt, Hilton, or Four Seasons, but economical, modest and clean

 About the Area

 Located in Charleston, this condo is in the city center and near the beach.
 The area's natural beauty can be seen at Riverfront Park and Waterfront Park, while USS Yorktown and Patriots Point are cultural highlights.
 Check out an event or a game at North Charleston Coliseum and Performing Arts Center, and consider making time for South Carolina Aquarium, a top attraction not to be missed.
-Spend some time exploring the area's activities, including golfing and birdwatching.
+Spend some time exploring the area's activities, including birdwatching and golfing.

 Special Instructions